 The dangers of second-hand cigarette smoke are well documented.
-The CDC states that the only way to eliminate this harm for non-smokers is to completely eliminate smoking in closed and public spaces, such as your home or your workplace.
+The CDC states that the only way to negate this hazard for non-smokers is to completely eliminate smoking in closed and public spaces, such as your home or your workplace.

 There are numerous air purifiers which claim that they can help reduce cigarette smoke and its odors for your home, but which ones actually make the grade?

 We’ve found the top-rated air purifiers in this category based on public reviews so you can see which ones are proven to work – and which ones fail miserably.